Home » Automotive Body Technician Job Description Template

 What are the Educational Requirements For Automotive Body Technicians?

-A high school diploma or GED is the minimum requirement to start an occupation as an Automotive Body Technician.
+A high school diploma or GED is the minimum requirement to start an automotive body technician.
 Many automotive companies and employers prefer to hire those who have completed a certificate or associate’s programs in automotive technology or related fields.

 How Much To Pay Automotive Body Technicians When Hiring